Btwo2/DesafioTuntsRocks2024/README.md

 ##  Python App

-Challenge proposed by Tunts Rocks consisting in detemining grades and frequencies to determine whether or not the students were approved or not.
+Challenge proposed by Tunts Rocks consisting in using Google Sheet API access methods and, by detemining grades and frequencies, determine whether or not the students were approved or not.

 ## Getting Started